jacknycz/nodal/src/AI-README.md

 ---

+## Recent Implementation Notes & Patterns

+### Node Layout & Positioning
+- **Mind Map Layout:**
+  - Nodal uses a custom fan/radial mind map layout for all node positioning.
+Nodes are spaced based on their connections, radiating out from the root or parent node.
+See `layoutMindMap` in `Board.tsx` for the core algorithm.
+All batch node sets (AI brainstorm, document upload, board import) use this layout for consistency.
+- **Single Node Placement:**
+  - Single nodes (e.g., manual add) are placed at the viewport center or near the selected node.

+### Handle Visibility Pattern
+- **UX Pattern:**
+  - Node connection handles are hidden by default and only appear on node hover, using Tailwind’s `group-hover` utility.
+See `NodalNode.tsx` for the implementation.

+### AI Node Generation
+- **Positioning:**
+  - AI-generated nodes use a simple fallback positioning for now, but can be upgraded to use the mind map layout for more contextual placement.

+### Refactoring/Tech Debt
+- **Legacy Positioning Utilities:**
+  - The old `findIntelligentPositions` utility has been fully removed in favor of the new layout.
+If you see any references to it, they should be cleaned up.

+### How to Add New Node Types
+- To add a new node type, create a new component in `src/features/nodes/`, register it in `Board.tsx`, and follow the same patterns for handles, hover, and content editing.

+### Testing Layout Changes
+- After changing layout logic, test with:
+  - Large boards (20+ nodes)
+  - Deeply nested/branched mind maps
+  - Boards with disconnected nodes
+  - Document uploads and AI brainstorm flows

+### Troubleshooting
+- **Handles Always Visible:**
+  - If node handles are always visible, ensure the `group` class is on the main node container and not duplicated on children.
+Handles should use `opacity-0 pointer-events-none group-hover:opacity-100 group-hover:pointer-events-auto`.

+### AI/Agent Collaboration
+- If you’re an AI agent or copilot, always check for existing layout and UX patterns before introducing new ones.
+Consistency is key!

+---

 *This file is here to help AI agents, copilots, or teammates get aligned before contributing to Nodal.
 When in doubt, ask Jack.*